Updated: 4 days ago

 Have no idea what you want to do with your life?
 Don't worry, I have just the thing for you.

 As a teen, pressure from guidance counselors, coaches, and parents on choosing what to do after high school can be super overwhelming.

 You may have never had a job before, yet these boomers expect you to choose your life career path.
 Say what!?

 Turns out, it's normal not to know what you want to do.
-Of the 100+ successful people I've interviewed for my upcoming book If I Were Your Daughter, all of them have said that it's okay to explore for many years before finding your calling.
+Of the 100+ successful people I've interviewed for my book (now available!)
+It's the Depression for Me, all of them have said that it's okay to explore for many years before finding your calling.

 Be an apprentice.

 Tim says he's "a huge fan of finding an interesting company, opportunity or person that you can mentor under and apprentice with."

 We're not talking coffee intern here.
 Let 'em know you'll work a normal job, and they don't even have to pay you.
 While it might seem a little crazy to work without getting paid, the value you'll get out of that experience will pay off.

 Plus, this is the perfect way to build practical skills and gain awesome mentors, for FREE.
 Some people pay hundreds of thousands of dollars for theoretical lessons at college.
 Imagine if you could be out there actually learning the tricks of the trade for $0.